angular/angular/aio/content/guide/comparing-observables.md

 Observables are often compared to promises.
 Here are some key differences:

-*   Observables are declarative; computation does not start until subscription.
+*   Observable execution is deferred; computation does not start until subscription.
     Promises execute immediately on creation.
     This makes observables useful for defining recipes that can be run whenever you need the result.